j-bennet/talks/2018/daskvsspark/README.md

 Generate input data
 -------------------

 A script is included to mock some input data.
-It writes Parquet to `./events.py`.
+It writes Parquet to `./events/` directory.
 To run it with Spark:

 ```